Snakemake workflows

 Creating graphs and annotations

-The same pipeline can be invoked from within a python script:
+The same pipeline can be invoked from a Python script:

 The pipelines are written in the Snakemake workflow management system and can also be directly invoked using the snakemake command line tool (see below).